Sim007/vbRabbitMQJS/readme.md

 # OSS Example of RabbitMQ running in a container

+## Sending and receiving hello-world
+In this assignment we will a send and receive hello-world message to and from RabbitMQ.

+We will use 3 containers (RabbitMQ, send, receive) on 1 DockerHost.
+We have to provide the send and receive container with a IP Address.

 ## learning goals:
 We learn the following:
 - run RabbitMQ container with different options and env